httpchat/httpchat.github.io/index.md

 ## Tania Rascia

 Hi, I'm Tania.
-The HTTPChat Slack group is a positive, encouraging environment for programmers, developers, and designers of all levels.
+I started the HTTPChat Slack group to have a positive, encouraging environment for programmers, developers, and designers of all levels.

 - [taniarascia.com](https://www.taniarascia.com)
 - [@taniarascia](https://twitter.com/taniarascia)